yuzhva/react-leaflet-markercluster/README.md

 ```bash
 yarn add react-leaflet-markercluster
 ```
-or you could use npm:
+or you can use npm:
 ```bash
 npm install react-leaflet-markercluster --save
 ```